 I don’t recall the details anymore but Essie and I eventually settled with what we named the “Dead Body Theory of Friendship.”
 The premise is simple: if you killed a person by accident (hopefully by accident) and you needed help with disposing the dead body, who would you run to for help?
 The people that come to mind are your closest, most trusted friends.

 The concept is a little extreme (and probably unoriginal), but Essie and I agreed that humans don’t need a lot of friends anyway.
 Classmates, colleagues, drinking buddies — they’re only acquaintances, not friends.
 True tests of friendship, at least in hypothetical scenarios, are most effective in the most heinous of circumstances.

 So this “dead body theory” is essentially a made-up mental exercise that encourages us to examine our friendships based on the virtues of trust and confidence.
 Can we trust Friend A to not rat us out to the police?
-Are we confident that if we knock on Friend B’s door, he will immediately grab that shovel and help us dig that grave?
+Are we confident that if we ever knock on Friend B’s door with a corpse in tow, he will immediately grab a shovel and help us dig a grave?

-But if we’re really a good friend to our friends, why would we even drag them into this murderous mess in the first place?
-I suppose if one has to fly solo, they can always go the PNP route and frame the poor victim with a cardboard that says “ADIK AKO.”
-Ay shet.
+But if we’re really a good friend to our friends, why would we even drag them into our mess in the first place?
+I suppose if one chooses to fly solo, they can always go the PNP route and frame the poor victim with a cardboard that says “ADIK AKO.”
+Woops.
 This theory sure did not age well, ‘no?

 But maybe this theory is ultimately pointless anyway.
 For some reason it just made a lot of sense to me when I was 18.

-“How many people do you have in mind?”
+“How many friends do you have in mind?”
 Essie asked.